lgeurts/bunsenlabs-setup/README.md

 ## Installation
 - Inspect dotfiles.
-- Find the cool things.
+- Find the stuff you like.
-- Add those cool things to your dotfiles.
+- Change and add to your dotfiles.
+Do not just copy!

 **Note:** Credits for the theme go to Stavros Grigoriou aka [Unix121](https://github.com/unix121).
 I only made some minor changes.